DataResearchLabs/my_test_case_manager/README.md

 * There is a **snapshot graph** on top depicting the counts for the latest release (R6 in our example below).
 * Below that is a **trend graph** showing test case results over time.

-In the snapshot graph below, The dark green tells me that 26 test cases were executed and passed on this final R6 Test Cycle.
+In the snapshot graph to the right, the dark green bar tells me that 26 test cases were executed and passed on this final R6 Test Cycle.
 It also tells me that 104 test cases were Qualified Passes, which typically means they passed on a prior Test Cycle, but due to time constraints we did not regression test them again on the latest test cycle.
-At a glance, I can see our risk exposure that for every one test case we executed and passed in R6, there were 4 that we skipped based on a prior test cycle pass.
+At a glance, I can see our risk exposure in R6 is one test case executed per 4 we skipped based on a prior test cycle pass.

 If the project team and management believe quality is important, then we can ask to do a full regression test by executing the 104 QPasses.
 Furthermore, we can tell them exactly how long it will take by pulling the ExecTm value off of the most recent "Test Results" graph back on the "Test Cases" worksheet.
-Makes for better decision making all around.<br>
+Makes for better decision making all around.

 I can also see in the trend graph that the number of blocked and failed test cases started off high, then tapered off as the project stabilized.
 I can also see that from R4 thru R6, we increasingly relied upon qualified passes to meet deadlines (rather than executing full regression coverage).